Substance Abuse Nurse

 - Educating Patients on Recovery Strategies.
 Teach coping skills, relapse prevention techniques, and strategies for maintaining sobriety.

 - Providing Crisis Intervention.
-Assist patients experiencing overdose, withdrawal-related complications, or psychiatric crises.
+Assist patients experiencing drug overdose, withdrawal-related complications, or psychiatric crises.

 - Supporting Mental Health Treatment.
 Work with therapists and psychiatrists to address anxiety, depression, and trauma-related disorders.